advocations/skype/Skype/SkypeURIs/SkypeURItutorial_Webpages.md

 ## How can I determine if a Skype client is installed?

-For webpages running in browsers, determining whether a Skype client is available varies from automatic to complex and unreliable.
+For web pages running in browsers, determining whether a Skype client is available varies from automatic to complex and unreliable.
 Some browsers on some platforms simply intercept the navigation failure, making it difficult, if not impossible, for your code to recover from the perceived error.